zyrolasting/denxi/examples/output-conflicts/README.md

 3. Delete the `heart` link.
 4. Run `racket launcher.rkt do +a dub.rkt`.
 A `heart` link will appear, but `heart/sound` shows `lub` and not `dub` because of a cache hit.

-There are a few ways to avoid a cache hit.
+Here are all of the ways to avoid a cache hit:

 - The definitions can distinguish themselves more by declaring different editions, revisions, providers, or package names.
 - A launcher can force side-by-side installations for all definitions using `(current-package-editor sxs)`.